 He was convicted in his absence and fined $750 and disqualified for 12 months.
 An arrest warrant should have issued so that the client was able to be disqualified and made aware of the disqualification.
-He received a notice of penalty in the mail from court in the next couple of days.
-This notice only mentioned that he was convicted and fined at court.
-It did not mention that he was disqualified.
+He received a notice of penalty in the mail from the court in the next couple of days.
+This notice only mentioned that he was convicted and fined at court; it did not mention that he was disqualified.
 He had not received any legal advice that he would be disqualified and therefore had no knowledge that he was disqualified.

 A week later, he had a car accident.
 Police checked his licence and gave him a ticket for negligent driving.
 No mention was made by them of the fact that he had been disqualified.

 The client lodged an appeal against conviction and severity on the basis that he had an honest and reasonable belief that he was not disqualified.
-There was no mention on the court penalty notice from the original matter at Parramatta Local Court; there was no mention when he was fined for negligent driving after having had the accident; there was no mention on a subsequent check that he made of RMS regarding his points and the status of his licence.
-Finally he sought legal advice.
+There was no mention on the court penalty notice from the original matter at Parramatta Local Court; there was no mention when he was fined for negligent driving after having had the accident; and there was no mention on a subsequent check that he made of RMS regarding his points and the status of his licence.
+Finally, he sought legal advice.

 When the matter came before the Parramatta District Court, the client gave evidence.
 The Judge accepted that the client had an honest belief, and as expected, indicated that it was not a reasonable belief that would entitle him to be found not guilty due to his failure to actively inquire as to the outcome of the previous proceedings.
-His Honour acknowledged that the penalty notice from the drive suspended matter was misleading as it made no mention of the disqualification.
+His Honour acknowledged that the penalty notice from the suspended driving matter was misleading as it made no mention of the disqualification.

 Having taken all matters into account, and notwithstanding the client’s poor driving record, the Judge found the offence proved but found it inexpedient to proceed to conviction and dealt with the matter pursuant to section 10 Crimes (Sentencing Procedure) Act – no disqualification, no fine.
-He was placed on a good behaviour bond for 2 years without conviction.
+He was placed on a good behaviour bond for two years without conviction.